MattLoftus/tycho/README.md

 ##About
 Tycho is a modern user interface for monitoring launch vehicle and spacecraft data.
-The main technologies used in this repository are AngularJS for the client, Three.js for the vehicle and trajectory graphics, Node.js/Express for the server, and MySQL for the database operations.
-CSS Flexbox is also used for all of the positioning and styling of the views.
-Please see the table of contents for more information
+On the front end, AngularJS is used for the application, the Three.js WebGL library is used for the trajectory and fuel tank grapics, and CSS (Flexbox) and Sass are used for all of the positioning and styling.
+On the back end, the server is build with Node.js and Express, and we have a MySQL database.
+See the table of contents for more information.

 ##Table of contents
 1. [Getting started](#getting-started)